richard-scryber/scryber.core/docs/gui_controller_full.rst

 ================================
-GUI Controller - Getting Started
+Console or GUI - Getting Started
 ================================

 A Complete example for creating a hello world PDF file in a console application or GUI front end.